-Thankfully, there was someone in Scrooge’s office who was looking out for him.
+Thankfully, someone in Scrooge’s office was looking out for him.

-First, Cratchet understood diversification as a risk management tool and would have ensured that Scrooge’s money was invested in a variety of asset classes.
-While it wouldn’t guarantee his boss protection against loss, Cratchet knew that investing in financial instruments with little correlation to each other – each reacting differently to the same market event – was an important component of minimizing risk and reaching long-term financial goals.
+First, Cratchet understood diversification as a risk management tool and would have ensured that Scrooge’s money was invested in various asset classes.
+While it wouldn’t guarantee his boss protection against loss, Cratchet knew that investing in financial instruments with little correlation to each other – each reacting differently to the same market event – was an essential component of minimizing risk and reaching long-term financial goals.

-Second, knowing Scrooge’s tolerance for risk, he would have made sure that Ebenezer allocate the proper amount to each asset class; (Since the Brinson, Hood, and Beebower study in 1986, asset allocation has been recognized as the major determinant of risk and return for a given portfolio.)
-In Scrooge’s case, an allocation of 40% to stocks, 30% to bonds, and 30% to managed futures would have been likely as Ebenezer was quite possible a corn trader.
+Second, knowing Scrooge’s tolerance for risk, he would have made sure that Ebenezer allocated the proper amount to each asset class; (Since the Brinson, Hood, and Beebower study in 1986, asset allocation has been recognized as the major determinant of risk and return for a given portfolio.)
+In Scrooge’s case, an allocation of 40% to stocks, 30% to bonds, and 30% to managed futures would have been likely, as Ebenezer was quite possibly a corn trader.

 Finally, Bob knew that, over time, Scrooge’s investments would produce varying rates of return and that the target allocations for each asset class would eventually rise or fall (also called “portfolio drift”).
-A bear market in equities, for example, might have left him with a 40% allocation to stocks, exposing him to more risk than he wanted.
+So, for example, a bear market in equities might have left him with a 40% allocation to stocks, exposing him to more risk than he wanted.

 Would Scrooge have taken this advice if the market was still going up?
-Would he have sold assets that were rising, to buy assets that were trending downward?
+Would he have sold rising assets to buy assets that were trending downward?

 The truth is, probably not.

-Scrooge may have been irritable, but he wasn’t stupid, and he would have listened to his trusted employee.
+Scrooge may have been irritable, but he wasn’t stupid and would have listened to his trusted employee.

-As they sat around the Cratchet’s dinning room table, it’s easy to imagine Ebenezer and Bob excitedly discussing various rebalancing methods and the costs and taxes involved.
-And even though he wouldn’t have understood the intricacies of trading and capital gains costs, we can almost picture Tiny Tim listening to the adults, and to the laughter of everyone, exclaiming,
+Sitting around the Cratchet’s dining room table, it was easy to imagine Ebenezer and Bob excitedly discussing various rebalancing methods and the costs and taxes involved.
+And even though he wouldn’t have understood the intricacies of trading and capital gains costs, we can almost picture Tiny Tim listening to the adults and the laughter of everyone, exclaiming,

 “Portfolio Rebalancing for EVERYONE!”